JustinCast/dreamstack-contracts/README.md

 ## Features

-- Build with cmake.
-- Include headers.
-- Ricardian contract tooling.
-- Coding guidelines & best practices documention.
+- [x] Coding guidelines & best practices documention.
+- [x] Build with cmake, Include headers.
+- [x] Ricardian contract tooling.
+- [ ] Compilation and deployment scripts.
+- ...

-## Best Practices
+## Best Practices ( wip )

-- How to react to receiving tokens to execute an action (payable actions)
+- How to react to receiving tokens to execute an action (payable actions).
-- How to have a reliable id index in eosio
+- How to have a reliable id index in eosio.
-- When use blockchain storage when use offchain even with blockchain verification
+- When use blockchain storage when use offchain even with blockchain verification.
-- Best way to CRUD
+- Best way to CRUD.
-- How to decide scopes
+- How to decide scopes.
-- Easier way to do table migrations
+- Easier way to do table migrations.

 ## Getting Started